hence-io/hence-comp/blogs/working-with-polymer-and-es6/4-enhancing-functionality/README.md

 ### Componentization Pro Tips

 - Components are everywhere, and you have the power to chose how specific and granular they become.
-- Considering the flexibility you will need, in the functionality, layout, and styling gives you the chance to create open versatile components that do one thing well.
+- Considering the flexibility you will need in the functionality, layout, and styling gives you the chance to create open versatile components that do one thing well.
-- If a component is getting to large, it's likely you can split it out into it's own concerns.
+- If a component is getting to large, it's likely you can split it out into it's own child component(s) to handle its various concerns.
-- Thinking clearly on what aspects of the component you want exposed, from variables accessible outside of the component, to style variables open to be overridden.
+- Think clearly on what aspects of the component you want exposed, from variables and functions accessible outside, to style variables open to be overridden.